sayakpaul/E2E-Object-Detection-in-TFLite/README.md

 # E2E-Object-Detection-in-TFLite
-This repository shows how to train a custom detection model with the [TFOD API](https://github.com/tensorflow/models/tree/master/research/object_detection) (TF2), optimize it with TFLite, and perform inference with the optimized model.
+This repository shows how to train a custom detection model with the [TFOD API](https://github.com/tensorflow/models/tree/master/research/object_detection) (TF2 and TF1), optimize it with TFLite, and perform inference with the optimized model.

 <div align="center"><img src="images/demo-predictions.png"></img></div>